The-Good-Virus/M9-Team-Assignment/README.md

 # By removing this line button_subtract.grid(row=6, column=0), it'll remove a button from the calculator, which, in this case, removes the subtraction button.

+# Without the following code being "root.mainloop()" the code refuses to activate stating an error.
+  - The MainLoop allows the code to continue calculating answers despite the response being rest.